 Recent staff additions Jim Reid and Bobby Kennedy will meet the media Wednesday at 12:30 p.m.
 (CT)

-Bobby Kennedy was named wide receivers coach at the University of Iowa on Feb.
-14, 2013.
-Kennedy joins the Iowa program with 22 years of experience as a college coach, including the past two seasons as wide receivers coach at the University of Colorado.
+Bobby Kennedy is in his second year as wide receivers coach at the University of Iowa.
+Kennedy joined the Iowa program with 22 years of experience as a college coach.
+Kennedy joined the Iowa staff after serving as wide receivers coach at the University of Colorado in 2011 and 2012.